krgamestudios/mechaimmensewarfare.com/public/content/story/chapter_01.md

 This was all known to Donna, of course, but she was grateful to the admiral for bringing her here to see it in person.

-“Let’s go.”
+"Let’s go."
 Grace broke the silence after a while.
-“We can discuss theories later.
+"We can discuss theories later.
 Right now, we need food.
-Have you eaten?”
+Have you eaten?"

 She was answered with a simple shake of the head.
 Grace started down the path impatiently.
 Donna took one last long moment to drink it all in, before swearing to herself,

-“I’ll solve the secrets of the Catastrophe.”
+"I’ll solve the secrets of the Catastrophe."

 ---